NinjaBearStudioTech/Documentation/Writerside/topics/combat/combat_system/cbt_melee_attacks.md

 {style=note}

 ### Cosmetics
-The default Trail Gameplay Cue defined by `GameplayCue.Combat.MeleeTrails` is already handled by the Combat Manager Component, using the sound and particle effects set in the Melee Weapon.
+The default Trail Gameplay Cue, defined as `GameplayCue.Combat.MeleeTrails`, is handled automatically by the **Combat Manager Component**, using the sound and particle effects defined in the Melee Weapon.

-The **Combat Manager** handles this Gameplay Cue and forwards it to the Melee Effect Causer - the Weapon or Combatant - to handle the start and end of the cue, via the `StartMeleeTrailsCosmetics` and `StopMeleeTrailsCosmetics`.
+The **Combat Manager** triggers this Gameplay Cue and delegates it to the Melee Effect Causer—either the Weapon or the Combatant—which then starts and stops the trail using the `StartMeleeTrailsCosmetics` and `StopMeleeTrailsCosmetics` methods.

+You can handle cosmetics using standard **Gameplay Cues**, as defined by the **Gameplay Ability System**.
+Alternatively, you can use the pipeline provided by Ninja Combat, which still leverages local Gameplay Cues but centralizes default behavior, such as **Niagara Systems**, **Sounds**, and **Camera Shakes**—within the `UNinjaCombatCosmeticsComponent`.

 ## Attack Ability
 The **Attack Ability** is responsible for **Melee** and **Ranged** attacks.
 To get started with Melee Attacks, all you